Have you ever been shopping at Lowe’s and noticed a sign promoting the Lowe’s Advantage Card?

 The in-house store credit card offers your choice of 5% off purchases or special financing offers for no-interest or low-interest payoff periods.

-Although that’s tempting, money expert Clark Howard says these offers are not for everyone: He says there are risks with store credit cards like these that you may not be aware of.
-I’m going to detail those, as well as all the pros and cons of this card, in this article.
+Although that’s tempting, money expert Clark Howard says this type of offer is not for everyone.
+He says there are risks with store credit cards like these that you may not be aware of.
+I’m going to detail them in this article as well as all the pros and cons of this particular card.

 Table of Contents